Skip to main content

 How Popular Is The Name Eleanor

-While many believe Eleanor is a variation of Helen via Ellen, the name Eleanor derives from the phrase alia Aenor.
+According to Social Security Administration data, Eleanor has seen a resurgence in popularity, currently ranked as the 14th most popular name in the U.S. While many believe Eleanor is a variation of Helen via Ellen, the name Eleanor derives from the Provençal phrase alia Aenor.
 This means "other Aenor," which was used to distinguish the original Eleanor from her mother Aenor.
-Various royal members held the name Eleanor, but it was made most popular by First Lady Eleanor Roosevelt.
+Various royal members have held the name Eleanor over the years.

 Nicknames for Eleanor